Mission

 CASA of Travis County was created in 1985 by concerned community members and judges and was the fourth CASA program in Texas—following the creation of the national CASA model by a Seattle family court judge in 1977.
 In our first year, CASA recruited and trained 43 volunteers who served 85 children.

-CASA of Travis County now supports more than 600 volunteers who advocate for more than 1,000 children a year.
+CASA of Travis County now supports nearly 600 volunteers who advocate for almost 1,000 children a year.

 Learn more about becoming a volunteer advocate on our Volunteer page.
 Read about our progress towards meeting our vision on our CASA's Future page.
 Find out other ways you can help children on our Support page.